Demining: Economics

 By one United Nations estimate, the cost to produce a landmine is between $3 and $75 while the cost of removing it is between $300 and $1000.
 However, such estimates may be misleading.
 The cost of clearance can vary considerably since it depends on the terrain, the ground cover (dense foliage makes it more difficult) and the method; and some areas that are checked for mines turn out to have none.

 Although the Mine Ban Treaty gives each state the primary responsibility to clear its own mines, other states that can help are required to do so.

 In 2016, 31 donors (led by the United States with $152.1 million and the European Union with $73.8 million) contributed a total of $479.5 million to mine action, of which $343.2 million went to clearance and risk education.
 The top 5 recipient states (Iraq, Afghanistan, Croatia, Cambodia and Laos) received 54% of this support.

 Conventional detection methods

-The conventional method of mine detection was developed in World War II and has changed little since then.
+The conventional method of landmine detection was developed in World War II and has changed little since then.
 It involves a metal detector, prodding instrument and tripwire feeler.
 Deminers clear an area of vegetation and then divide it into lanes.
 A deminer advances along a lane, swinging a metal detector close to the ground.
-When metal is detected, the deminer prods the object with a stick or stainless steel probe to determine whether it is a mine.
+When metal is detected, the deminer prods the object with a stick or probe to determine whether it is a mine.
 If a mine is found, it must be deactivated.